Search This Site

 Motherboard Socket

-A Motherboard Socket is the connector on the motherboard that holds the CPU.
+A motherboard socket is the connector on the motherboard that holds the CPU.
 Sockets use what is called a Pin Grid Array (PGA) which uses short stiff pins on the CPU that line up with the holes on the socket.
 It is very important when installing a CPU that you do not force the CPU.
 If lined up correctly, it should drop right in.

-To make this process easier, newer motherboard sockets have the pins built in, and the CPU's have contact points on them.
-These are called Land Grid Array's (LGA).
+To make this process easier, newer motherboard sockets have the pins built in, and the CPUs have contact points on them.
+These are called Land Grid Arrays (LGA).

 When looking for a motherboard, the CPU you select will determine which socket you will use.
-Below is a chart that shows which sockets were made for the various CPU's.
+Below is a chart that shows which sockets were made for the various CPUs.

 Motherboard Socket